 If the complaint is in our jurisdiction we will look at whether the complaint has been put to the organisation complained about.
 If the complaint has not been put to the organisation we will usually ask the complainant to put it the organisation complained about first.

-If a complainant has received a response from the organisation and remains unhappy, or if a complainant does not receive a response within four weeks, we will usually investigate.
+If a complainant has received a response from the organisation and remains unhappy, or if a complainant does not receive a response within four weeks, and we are satisfied that there is evidence of a potential breach of the Code of Fundraising Practice, we will usually investigate.

 We aim to let complainants and organisations know whether we are going to investigate a complaint within four weeks of receipt.